bardha-islami/read-me-file-example/README.md

 * **PUT** `/api/products/:id`: Updates a product (admin only)
 * **DELETE** `/api/products/:id`: Deletes a product (admin only)

-## Common Use Cases

-### User Registration

-A user registers by providing an email, username, and password.
-Once registered, they can log in and start shopping.

-### Product Browsing

-Users can browse through product categories, view detailed descriptions, and add items to their shopping cart.

-### Checkout Process

-After adding items to the cart, the user proceeds to checkout where they enter their shipping address, select a payment method, and apply any discount codes.
-Upon confirmation, the order is processed.

-### Admin Dashboard

-Admins can log in to view real-time sales data, manage products, and process customer orders.

 ## Contributing

 We welcome contributions to this project!
 Whether it's bug fixes, feature additions, or documentation improvements, your help is appreciated.
-Please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) for detailed instructions.

 ## License